FOG and Businesses

 The General Permit was issued to reduce the volume of animal fat, cooking oils, and frying grease discarded in wastewater.
 Liquefied fat, oil, or grease (FOG) discharged to the sanitary sewer system can accumulate at any location within the system.

-Overtime, this accumulation can decrease the capacity or entirely block sanitary sewer lines, causing untreated sewage to overflow the sewer system, contaminating the surrounding soil and possibly entering businesses or homes.
-Sewage overflowing the sanitary sewer system can pose a threat to human health and the environment.
+Overtime, this accumulation can decrease the capacity or entirely block sanitary sewer lines, causing untreated wastewater to overflow the collection system.
+Wastewater overflows can pose a threat to human health and the environment.

 Program Policy